 When you sign up for student loans, many lenders will encourage you to have your parents co-sign the loan.

 For some borrowers, it is the only way to get a loan.
-For others, it is a way to get lower interest rates on the loan.
+For others, it is a way to get a lower interest rate on the loan.

 Sadly, the advertisements don’t match up with reality.